 Taxes and Other Costs

-No one enjoys paying tax and registration fees, but in the event that your car is totaled, many companies offering car insurance in Charleston may be willing to reimburse you.
+No one enjoys paying tax and registration fees, but in the event that your car is totaled, many companies offering car insurance may be willing to reimburse you.
 While doing this is a legal requirement in some states, it is not in others.
 This means that it is your responsibility to extensively research your policy and local laws before signing up.
 Even if your state does requires tax and registration reimbursement, some companies may not be required to do this if the other-party’s company reimburses you first.

 Examine Your Policy Closely